 - Shock Absorption; and

-Like with snowboards a medium-soft flex is the ideal for beginners.
+Like with snowboards a soft (1-2 out of 10) or medium-soft flex is the best for beginners.
 Medium soft translates to around 3-4 out of 10 (with softest being 1 and stiffest being 10).

 It’s important for a beginner binding to be comfortable.
 No one wants to come off the mountain with sorer feet than they have to.

-Sure, a binding can’t stop this completely but straps without pressure points, soft cushioned footbeds and/or canted footbeds is a great start to a more comfortable riding experience.
+Sure, a binding can’t stop this completely but straps without pressure points, soft cushioned footbeds and/or canted footbeds are a great start to a more comfortable riding experience.

 Comfort is, in my opinion, even more important for beginners.
-You don’t want discomfort to slow down your progression because you just can’t ride anymore with all that pain – and worse yet an uncomfortable binding may even cause a beginner to reconsider whether they even like snowboarding – and we definitely don’t want that!
+You don’t want discomfort to slow down your progression because you just can’t ride anymore with all that pain - and worse yet an uncomfortable binding may even cause a beginner to reconsider whether they even like snowboarding - and then they could really be missing out on something they might otherwise have loved, if not for uncomfortable equipment.

 How easy it is to get in and out of the binding is also an important consideration for the beginner.
 For seasoned riders this may not be such a big deal because you are so used to how bindings work.